jamesob/coldcore/README.md

 ## Status

-While this script is relatively simple, and I'm *pretty* sure there aren't any ways to lose funds using it (knock wood), it is young and therefore in alpha.
+While this script is relatively simple, and I'm fairly sure there aren't any ways to lose funds using it (knock wood), it is young and in alpha.
 Some bugs are only shallow under time, so unless you're a highly technical user who can scrutinize the code pretty closely, hold off on using this for a few months.

 I am using this code to manage my mainnet coins, but I don't recommend you do the same until a stable release.